-A number of procedures are available as the values of variables in the initial environment; for example, the addition and multiplication procedures in the above examples are the values of the variables + and .
+A number of procedures are available as the values of variables in the initial environment.
+For example, the addition and multiplication procedures in the above examples are the values of the variables + and .
 New procedures are created by evaluating lambda expressions (see section 4.1.4).

-Procedure calls may return any number of values (see values in section 6.10).
-Most of the procedures defined in this report return one value or, for procedures such as apply, pass on the values returned by a call to one of their arguments.
-Exceptions are noted in the individual descriptions.
+Procedure calls can return any number of values (see values in section 6.10).
+Most of the procedures defined in this report return one value or, for procedures such as apply, pass on the values returned by a call to one of their